 Every portion of DO-160 is customized for each customer and specifically designed to fit the equipment or rugged computing system’s intended environment.

 eInfochips has worked with the world’s top 10 commercial aircraft corporations.
-One of the eInfochips client wanted to build an Electric Motor Control Unit (EMCU) for a leading aircraft program.
-Read here how eInfochips provided a solution within a limited time window.
+One of the eInfochips’ clients wanted to build an Electric Motor Control Unit (EMCU) for a leading aircraft program.
+Check out how eInfochips provided a DO-178B Motor Control for Horizontal Stabilizer System solution within a limited time window.

 Let’s discuss some of the test procedures mentioned above:

 Assessing equipment’s performance qualities under severe hot or cold conditions and at various altitudes is the goal of DO-160 temperature and altitude testing.
-There are twenty categories in this technique that cover the whole spectrum of situations that are known to exist in the majority of aircraft types and installation sites.
+There are 20 categories in this technique that cover the whole spectrum of situations known to exist in the majority of aircraft types and installation sites.

 Equipment is tested by placing it in an environmental testing room, observing its effects, and documenting the results to determine if it passed or failed.